 - Contact information for services in case of emergency

-In addition to doing what you can to protect your own boundaries, it’s equally important to make sure you’re doing the same for your clients.
+In addition to doing what you can to protect your own boundaries, make sure you’re doing the same for your clients.
 Your clients deserve a remote therapy experience that looks, sounds, and feels as professional as it does in a face-to-face session.

-If you live in a home with other individuals, make sure they know when and where you conduct therapy sessions.
+If you live in a home with other people, make sure they know when and where you conduct therapy sessions.
 If possible, use a headset during sessions to provide a more intimate feel.
-Consider purchasing a white noise machine to block out external noise and keep housemates from hearing what’s said during sessions.
+Also consider purchasing a white noise machine to block out external noise and keep others in your household from overhearing your sessions.

 About the author